Middle Eastern cuisine: Turkey

 Tea is usually served in curved glasses which are held by the lip to which water may be added.
 A cup of tea may be refilled if it is less than half full.
 An honored guest is expected to make a toast, usually soon after the host does or at the end of the meal.
+A toast is usually being made with a glass of wine, rakı, or just water.

 Forks, spoons and knives are used.
 Sometimes, the knife is held in the right hand and the fork in the left, presenting the British-style.
 Smoking may be acceptable between courses of a dinner.

 In formal situations and with more traditionalist company, the hosts sit at the head of the table, with the honored guest next to them on the side of the table which is farthest from the door.

 The honored guest is served first, and then it's customary to serve from elder guests to younger, with a bias in favour of men.
 Diners do not begin eating until the oldest person at the table begins eating.

 In some informal restaurants, dishes are ordered when desired (not all at once at the beginning of a meal).
 At informal restaurants a table may be shared, but diners are not required to converse.

 Guests may be required to remove their shoes.
 It is customary to say Afiyet olsun ("May what you eat bring well-being") before or after eating, and to say Elinize sağlik ("Bless your hand", a compliment for the manual, i.e. "hand" labour involved in cooking) to whoever prepared the meal after a meal.

+Iraq

+The working people of Iraq choose to start the day off with kahi, which is made of thin pastry dough.